AntonioCoppe/StackApp/README.md

 # StackApp

-Studying the module on C# Generics
+Studying the module on C# Generics and understanding the need for them